FredrickNarshChiluba/FredrickNarshChiluba/README.md

 <p>Doing hard things and solving problems makes me feel alive.</p>

-<p>I am passionate about using technology to empower humanity in all aspects of life.</p>
+<p>I am passionate about using technology to provide free education for all.</p>

 <!--
 **FredrickNarshChiluba/FredrickNarshChiluba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.